adottami/adottami-web/CONTRIBUTING.md

 ### Folders

-Every meaningful file should follow the structure:
+The recommended file structure is as follows, to keep local resources and tests closer to the main file:

 ```
 {filename}